andersonsam/north_america_heatwave_precipitation/README.md

 This code accompanies the paper:

 Anderson, Sam and Chartrand, Shawn.
-"On the precipitation characteristics of North American heatwaves." (in review)
+"On the mean precipitation characteristics of North American heatwaves."
+(2025)

 ## Overview